 [1] Includes capacity from the St. Lucie Project.
+Assumes the transfer of Vero Beach's entitlement share in the Project to the ARP for summer 2019 and beyond.
 Amounts shown beginning 2020 have been reduced to reflect Green Cove Springs' conversion to CROD effective January 1, 2020.